 How much does liposuction cost?

-There are many factors that are taken into account when quoting liposuction costs.
+There are many factors that are considered when quoting liposuction costs.

 SUCH FACTORS INCLUDE: